 4.2 Headings

-Headings are standard features of technical documents that serve several important functions:
+Headings are standard features of technical documents and serve several important functions.
+They do the following:

 1. Introduction